gunnarvoet/niskine-proc/README.md

 Python processing files were written in Jupyter notebooks and converted to python scripts using [jupytext](https://jupytext.readthedocs.io/en/latest/).
 They can be converted back to Jupyter notebooks.

 A [conda](https://docs.conda.io/en/latest/) environment with all packages needed for running the python processing scripts can be created by running `conda env create -f environemnt.yml`.
 The newly created environment will be called `niskine-proc`.
+It includes the UH `pycurrents` package such that no further manual installation is necessary.

 The `Makefile` bundles a number of data synchronization and processing steps.
 Note that you need GNU make version 4.3 or higher for this to work properly.
 On Macs, this can be installed via `brew install make` using [homebrew](https://brew.sh/).
 Type `make help` to see various options for running the Makefile.